manojbusam/Top-Pick-Recommender-system/README.md

 ### Building Blocks and Step-by-Step Installation Guide

-This repository contains the implementation of a movie recommendation system using various technologies.
+This repository contains the implementation of a Top Picks movie recommendation system using various technologies.
 Below are the building blocks and step-by-step installation instructions for setting up the system:

 [![Unsupervised Machine Learning](https://img.shields.io/badge/Unsupervised%20Machine%20Learning-blue?style=flat-square&label=K-Means%20Clustering)](#unsupervised-machine-learning)